-In 2018, research was focused on Hidalgo County (3,446 sq mi) in southwest New Mexico (Figure 1).
-Previous research and eBird data have shown that this county is a hotspot for breeding Bendire's Thrashers in New Mexico (Bear-Sutton and Desmond, unpublished).
-Hidalgo County is in the extreme southwestern portion of the state and contains many private ranch lands and public lands that are subject to a variety of land management practices.
-The main habitat type is desert scrub, with dominant shrubs including honey mesquite (Prosopis glandulosa) and creosote bush (Larrea tridentata).
-Many areas contain small stands of soap tree yucca (Yucca elata), ocotillo (Fourquieria splendens), cholla, and prickly pear intermixed with four-winged saltbush (Atriplex canescens), rabbitbush (Chrysothamnus spp.), whitethorn acacia (Vachellia constricta), and broom snakeweed (Gutierrezia sarothrea).
-Common grasses include dropseed grasses (Sporobolus spp.), tobosa (Pleuraphis mutica), and grama (Bouteloua spp.).
+In 2018, research was focused within Hidalgo County (3,446 mi2) in southwest New Mexico.
+In 2019, we expanded the focal area to include parts of Grant County (3,968 mi2), New Mexico (Figure 1).
+Previous research and eBird data have shown that this area is a hotspot for breeding Bendire's Thrashers in New Mexico (Sutton and Desmond, unpublished data).
+Known as the "bootheel", this portion of the state contains many private ranch lands and public lands that are subject to a variety of land management practices.
+The habitat is desert scrub and gradssland, dominated by honey mesquite (Prosopis glandulosa) and creosote bush (Larrea tridentata).
+Many areas contain stands of soap tree yucca (Yucca elata), cholla, and prickly pear cactus intermixed with fourwinged saltbush (Atriplex canescens), rabbitbush (Chrysothamnus spp.), whitethorn acacia (Vachellia constricta), and broom snakeweed (Gutierrezia sarothrea).
+Common grasses include dropseed (Sporobolus spp.), tobosa (Pleuraphis mutica), and grama (Bouteloua spp.).